Copyright © 2019 SYDNEY SCHUSTER — All Rights Reserved

 Below is a screencap of a post from Etsy’s forum tallying damages reported in the first few hours.
 Etsy provided no information and has since removed the post.

 Five sellers interviewed by Newsweek requested anonymity, and many more didn’t report publicly for fear of retaliation from Etsy.
+A now-deleted tweet by a seller whose shop had been on hiatus since January described how Etsy suspended it on March 9 after demanding $20 she didn’t owe.

 On February 18 an Etsy spox informed BoingBoing that “all cards have been refunded.”
 They hadn’t.

-Etsy claimed “approximately 0.1% of total active sellers had incorrect charges go through to their payment card on file.”
+Regarding the February 15 theft, Etsy claimed “approximately 0.1% of total active sellers had incorrect charges go through to their payment card on file.”
 Nobody but Etsy knows exactly how many sellers that is.
 Interestingly, this figure overlooks sellers without debit cards on file whose checking accounts were raided.
 “They did not charge my debit or charge cards.
 They took the money straight out of my personal bank account,” said one.

 The 0.1% figure also excludes an underscrutinized contingent of buyers without bank accounts on file who reported being double billed for purchases or billed for purchases they never made, or their payments were accepted by Etsy for purchases never reported to sellers.